 Classified substitutes should be at their assigned school 10 minutes before the beginning of their scheduled shift.
 An office procedure notebook or daily schedule should be available for your reference during your assignment.

-Change of Address or Telephone Number

-You may access Employee Online via the internet to change your address using your employee ID number and your password that is provided at the time of employment.

 Accepting & Cancelling Assignments

 When you have accepted an assignment, it is important to keep this commitment.
 No last-minute job-hopping is allowed within the district; this includes the day before an assignment.
-Cancelling repeated assignments could result in removal from the substitute list.
+Cancelling repeated assignments could result in removal from the substitute list or reduced visibility to jobs.
 Notify the school office manager if you must cancel on the day same day of an assignment.

 Flexibility with Assignment